havemaps/hmwt-documentation/documentation.md

 # Creating and hosting Leaflet maps with qgis2web and GitHub

 ## Getting started
-### Difficulty: Medium
-This tutorial requires basic knowledge of Google products (e.g., searching) and working with spreadsheets (e.g., adding and copying functions).
-No prior experience with GIS or Javascript is necessary.
-Some familiarity with HTML and HTML documents is helpful.

 ### Download dependencies
 This tutorial was made using Mac iOS High Sierra v 10.13.6.
 The following software is used and should be installed before beginning: